Board of Directors

 Zeib Jeeva, O.Ont.

 Zeib is an international social entrepreneur, working in a variety of ways to support disadvantaged people.
-After decades of volunteering with IDRF (International Development and Relief Foundation), including as Treasurer and Vice Chair, he now serves as Chair of the Board of Directors.
+After decades of volunteering with IDRF (International Development and Relief Foundation), including as Treasurer and Vice Chair, and then finally as Chair of the Board of Directors

 In his capacity as a humanitarian Zeib is attached to several charities and was also the founding member of the Nelson Mandela Children’s Fund Canada, He also serves as Chair of the Board of Directors of Licensed To Learn and serves on the Board of Mandela Legacy Canada as Treasurer.
 He formerly served on the Board of Reh’ma Community Services and has formerly also served on the Board of Markham Stouffville Hospital Foundation.
 He is a recipient of the Order of Ontario and the Queen’s Diamond Jubilee medal.

 Winston S.L.
 Kassim, C.M., MBA, ICD.D

 Winston Kassim is President of Winston Kassim Consulting (WKC), a founding Director and Co-Chair of the Canada-Guyana Chamber of Commerce, and Chair of Global Monitoring for the International Development and Relief Foundation (IDRF).